Step 1: Prerequisites and Application Requirements

 • Must be completed with a grade of “C” or better (a grade of “C-” or lower is not acceptable)

-• No more than one science and one non-science prerequisite may be in progress after the fall term of the year prior to graduation (e.g. Dec 31, 2023 for the 2024 entering class)
+• No more than one science and one non-science prerequisite may be in progress after the fall term of the year prior to graduation (e.g. Dec 31, 2022 for the 2023 entering class)

-• If attending a quarter institution, one science prerequisite can be in progress during winter, one science prerequisite can be in progress during spring, and one non-science prerequisite can be in progress during winter OR spring of the matriculating year.
+• If attending a quarter institution, one science prerequisite can be in progress during winter, one science prerequisite can be in progress during spring, and one non-science prerequisite can be in progress during winter OR spring of the matriculating year

-• Must be completed by the spring term prior to matriculation (e.g. May/June 2024 for the 2024 entering class)
+• Must be completed by the spring term prior to matriculation (e.g. May/June 2023 for the 2023 entering class)

 • One prerequisite may be taken on an advanced-placement, pass/no pass or credit/no credit basis

-• Courses with online labs will be accepted for approved courses taken in 2020, 2021, and 2022 only.
+• Courses with online labs will be accepted for approved courses taken in 2020, 2021, and 2022 only

 • All coursework taken from non-U.S. institutions (including Canada) must be submitted to World Education Services for evaluation